Carteret County Public Schools: Governance and funding

-Board of Education
+Board of education

 The seven members of the Board of Education generally meet on the first Tuesday of each month.
 The current members of the board are: Al Hill (Chair), Cathy Neagle (Vice Chair), David Carr, June Fulcher, Perry Harker, Mark Mansfield, and John "Bubba" McLean.

 Superintendent

-The current superintendent of Carteret County Public Schools is Dan Novey.
-He has been superintendent since April 2009 replacing Brad Sneeden who died in October, 2008.
-Novey was formerly an assistant superintendent with Parkland School District in Allentown, Pennsylvania.
+The current superintendent of Carteret County Public Schools is Richard Paylor.
+He has been serving in this role since November 1, 2022.

 Funding

-For the 2008–09 school year, expenditures totaled $ 95,694,000.
+For the 2008–09 school year, expenditures totaled $95,694,000.
 Public school districts in North Carolina do not have their own taxation authority; they are fiscally dependent on the State and their respective county Board of Commissioners.
 The county Boards of Commissioners vote on funding levels proposed by the school system.

 In 2010, The Carteret County Public School Foundation was formed to provide supplemental funding for the system in order to promote teaching and educational achievements in STEM fields, reading and writing skills, pre-school education, visual arts, and innovation in education.
-They received their first large donation of $ 25,000 from PotashCorp-Aurora, in 2012.
+They received their first large donation of $25,000 from PotashCorp-Aurora, in 2012.